oby-wan/Generate-fractal/README.md

 # Mandelbrot/Julia

-Program that generates mandelbrot and julia gifs
+Program that generates mandelbrot and julia fractals.

+Prints 200 .ppm images to be turned into a gif.